Can I Stop Credit Card Companies From Giving Cards to My Mentally Disabled Son?

 You can take steps to stop credit card companies from offering a card.

-I am the appointed legal guardian for my mentally disabled son.
+Let's say you're the appointed legal guardian for your mentally disabled son.
 He has been given three credit cards in the past and ran up very large debts on them.
-We have finally paid all of them off.
-How can I stop this from happening in the future?
-He is not mentally capable of understanding the financial responsibilities associated with owning a credit card.
+You paid all of them off.
+How can you stop this from happening in the future in light of the fact that he isn't intellectually capable of understanding the financial responsibilities associated with owning a credit card?

-Unfortunately, there is no surefire way to stop your son from opening up credit card accounts.
-But you can take steps to stop him from being offered a card.
+Unfortunately, there is no surefire way to stop a mentally challenged person from opening up credit card accounts, even if they're not mentally capable of understanding the financial responsibilities associated with owning a credit card and you're their legal guardian.
+But you can take steps to stop them from being offered a card.

-You might also ask the credit bureaus to put notations in your son's credit files stating not to issue credit in his name.
-Credit bureaus usually do this only in cases of fraud, but it will not hurt—and might help—to ask.
+You might also ask the credit bureaus (Experian, Equifax, and TransUnion) to put notations in that person's credit files stating not to issue credit in their name.
+Credit bureaus usually do this only in cases of fraud, but it won't hurt—and might help—to ask.

 Talk to a Lawyer